 Ethical Considerations

 As far as normal operation of the dispenser goes, the only ethical concern would perhaps be that the dispenser is only accessible to users with smartphones.
 In this day and age, however, essentially all smartphones have Bluetooth capability, and in 2019, 81 percent of adult Americans owned a smartphone and 96 percent owned cellphones in general [15].
-So the ethical constraint on the usage of our project is relatively insignificant as an overwhelming majority of all potential users have the ability to operate the dispenser.
+So, the ethical constraint on the usage of our project is relatively insignificant as an overwhelming majority of all potential users have the ability to operate the dispenser.
 A potentially more tangible opportunity for ethical concerns to arise would be when the user establishes a Bluetooth connection.
 To ensure that no malicious third party can invade users’ privacy, extra care will be taken when forming the connection and when transmitting data to and from the dispenser.
 All Bluetooth standards will be followed to achieve this.

 Intellectual Property Issues